 - Ultimate Moment of Truth: When an experience with your brand leads customers to publish some form of content expressing their use and enjoyment of your product or service, which becomes a form of advocacy for other people to find and share.

-Brian recently spoke with MyCustomer about four additional elements to consider in the process of establishing your brand’s moments of truth.
+Brian spoke with MyCustomer about four additional elements to consider in the process of establishing your brand’s moments of truth.

 Connecting the customer journey

 "When we look at the customer journey, at present, we do so in a very linear way, and we distribute responsibility for that customer journey to different groups in charge of managing different aspects," says Solis.
 "We give them budget, we give them personnel and we give them different metrics to try and optimise each component.

 "But in a world where the customer journey is becoming increasingly non-linear, we can paint a much more accurate picture of how digital customers are interacting in different ‘moments’, be it before, during or after a transaction.
 We can ascertain how customers are making decisions, and we’re able to establish how to improve each of these moments of truth, and more importantly, how to connect the dots between them."

 "It’s important to understand micro-moments," emphasises Solis.
 "Google’s research into how customers are making decisions.
 Understanding the decision-making journey for items outside of your remit, like purchasing a car, or a television, will help you to see first-hand what was different in the decision-making process and also better understand what compels people to take steps forward.

 "When you go through these moments it’s revealing.
 You can compare peoples’ steps versus the existing journey you have in place and find missed opportunities, existing touchpoints, content strategies, etc. You get to understand the people-first approach as opposed to taking a touchpoint-first approach."